 On the other hand, if you choose to taste 4, 5, or even more different dishes on small serving plates before eating your main dish then it becomes ‘meze’.
 I hope this explanation clarifies the doubts a little bit.

 How it is made?

-This vegetable has 3 different parts and this dish made by the root part of the vegetable.
+This vegetable has 3 different parts and this dish is made from the root part of the vegetable.
 It is known as celeriac.
 The celery is the name of the green and crisp part of the vegetable.
 And, celery parsley is the flower part of this vegetable.
 We will make this side dish with the celeriac part of the vegetable.